KhronosGroup/Vulkan-Guide/chapters/enabling_features.md

     - [VkPhysicalDeviceVulkan11Features](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkPhysicalDeviceVulkan11Features)
     - [VkPhysicalDeviceVulkan12Features](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#VkPhysicalDeviceVulkan12Features)
 3. Extension Features
-    - Sometimes extensions contain afeatures in order to enable certain aspects of the extension.
+    - Sometimes extensions contain features in order to enable certain aspects of the extension.
 These are easily found as they are all labeled as `VkPhysicalDevice[[ExtensionName]]Features`

 ## How to Enable the Features